-With a $200,043 grant from FRAXA Research Foundation, Dr. Elizabeth Berry-Kravis is conducting a Phase 2 clinical trial of a new PDE4 inhibitor from Tetra Discovery Partners in adult men ages 18-45 with Fragile X syndrome.
+With a $200,043 grant from FRAXA Research Foundation, Dr. Elizabeth Berry-Kravis is conducting a Phase 2 clinical trial of a new PDE4 inhibitor for adult men ages 18-45 with Fragile X syndrome.
+Travel funds to the Chicago clinic are available.

 Elizabeth M. Berry-Kravis, MD, PhD